Mat: Cleanroom mats

+Electrical insulating matting

+Electrical insulating matting is a type of electrical insulation used to provide an insulating surface between a person and the ground or other conductive surfaces.
+It is intended to reduce the risk of electric shock by increasing the electrical resistance between a person and ground.
+It is commonly installed in areas where electrical equipment is operated or maintained, including in front of switchboards, distribution boards and other electrical installations.
+Electrical insulating mats are manufactured from materials with high electrical resistance, typically rubber or elastomeric compounds.

+Electrical insulating matting is manufactured and tested to standards such as IEC 61111 or ASTM D178, which specify requirements for insulating properties, physical performance and testing.

 Rubber grass mats

-Rubber grass mats are used commonly for around play equipment on playgrounds, schools and domestic properties where there is a risk of falling.
-As one of the most common and simple methods of protecting against a critical fall from height, rubber grass mats are usually simply laid on a grass or soil surface and immediately offer protection against serious harm.
-Usually made from a virgin rubber material and a featuring a design which is around 90% open cell, the mats allow for grass to grow within the structure, offering a green and free draining solution to improving safety in play areas and playgrounds.
+Rubber grass mats are used commonly around play equipment on playgrounds, schools and domestic properties where there is a risk of falling.
+As one of the most common and simple methods of protecting against a critical fall from height, rubber grass mats are usually laid on a grass or soil surface and immediately offer protection against serious harm.
+Usually made from a virgin rubber material and featuring a design which is around 90% open cell, the mats allow for grass to grow within the structure, offering a green and free-draining solution to improve safety in play areas and playgrounds.

 Also used commonly for temporary events, such as festivals or weddings, rubber grass mats can be used to create a removable path or standing area and help to protect the grass from erosion or churn.
-As the mats are usually simply pegged into the ground and cable-tied to each other, they are usually installed very quickly and can also be removed at speed with minimal to no impact on the turfed surface.
+As the mats are usually simply pegged into the ground and cable-tied to each other, they can be installed quickly and can also be removed at speed with minimal to no impact on the turfed surface.

+Cow mats / Livestock mats

+Cow mats, also known as livestock mats or animal comfort mats, are heavy-duty rubber mats commonly used in dairy farms, cattle sheds, and stables to provide cushioning and enhance hygiene for livestock.
+These mats reduce joint stress, minimize slipping on wet floors, and improve overall animal comfort during standing and resting.
+They are usually made from vulcanized rubber or EVA materials and may include anti-skid textures or drainage grooves to maintain a dry, stable surface in agricultural environments.